How to Cope with a Fear of Sobriety

 Your Fear Is Natural

-Many individuals facing drug and alcohol addiction have developed a lifestyle around their addiction.
+Many individuals facing alcohol and drug addiction have developed a lifestyle around their addiction.
 Everything they do – day in and day out – focuses on that next hit, drink, or high.
 When you take that away, even when you know it is for the best, you are opening the door to all types of risks.
 Your primary focus is ripped away.
 Suddenly, you are faced with reality.
 And, to be frank, many times that reality is downright hard to swallow.

 Define Your Fear to Overcome It